zsuryk/zz-New-Tab/README.md

-# zz-New-Tab
+# zz New Tab

-Customize your browser's new tab page with custom HTML
+A Firefox extension that allows you to customize your new tab page with custom HTML.

+## Features

+- 🎨 HTML Editor
+- 🌓 Automatic dark mode support
+- ✨ Customizable page load animations
+- 💾 Persistent settings across browser sessions
+- 🎯 Clean, modern interface